python-astrodynamics/astrodynamics/docs/modules/constants.rst

 MASS_RATIO_SUN_TO_URANUS           Mass ratio: Sun to Uranus                        IAU 2009/2012 System of Astronomical Constants
 MASS_RATIO_SUN_TO_NEPTUNE          Mass ratio: Sun to Neptune                       IAU 2009/2012 System of Astronomical Constants
 MASS_RATIO_SUN_TO_PLUTO            Mass ratio: Sun to Pluto (134340)                IAU 2009/2012 System of Astronomical Constants
-MASS_RATIO_CERES_TO_SUN            Mass ratio: Ceres to Sun                         IAU 2009/2012 System of Astronomical Constants
-MASS_RATIO_PALLAS_TO_SUN           Mass ratio: Pallas to Sun                        IAU 2009/2012 System of Astronomical Constants
-MASS_RATIO_VESTA_TO_SUN            Mass ratio: Vesta to Sun                         IAU 2009/2012 System of Astronomical Constants
 MERCURY_RADIUS_MEAN                Mean radius of Mercury                           IAU WG on Cartographic Coordinates and Rotational Elements 2009
 MERCURY_RADIUS_EQUATORIAL          Equatorial radius of Mercury                     IAU WG on Cartographic Coordinates and Rotational Elements 2009
 MERCURY_RADIUS_POLAR               Polar radius of Mercury                          IAU WG on Cartographic Coordinates and Rotational Elements 2009